 The benefits of concrete countertops, on the other hand, are many.
 For instance, it can be filled with colored materials or decorative particles such as quartz or marble, giving the concrete the look of a number of different stones, like granite, for a fraction of the cost.
 It is inexpensive and incredibly durable, lasting for long periods of time with little upkeep.
-They arent easily damaged from knives or dropped pots and pans, and they can be protected from stains with a simple sealing regimen.
+They aren't easily damaged from knives or dropped pots and pans, and they can be protected from stains with a simple sealing regimen.

-Periodic sealing, maybe once every three years or so, will ensure your concrete countertops remain fresh and protected for the long haul.
+Periodic sealing, maybe once every few years or so, will ensure your concrete countertops remain fresh and protected for the long haul.
 While the biggest threat to your concrete countertops would probably be acidic stains, like lemon juice, as well as other stains from tomato sauce or red wine.
 By choosing the proper sealer that will protect against heat, scratches, and other dangers, these stains will not seep into the concrete, instead sitting atop the material to be cleaned up at your leisure.